 Can you use a hammer drill as a screwdriver?

-Though it is not a right choice for driving screws with a hammer drill, you can use a bit as screwdriver by switching of the hammer mode then again you need to be careful whether the screw can take the torque or not.
+Though it is not the right choice for driving screws with a hammer drill, you can use a bit like a screwdriver by switching the hammer mode then again you need to be careful whether the screw can take the torque or not.

 Will a hammer drill break up concrete?

-Hammer drill is perfect for light masonry, however, as it doesn’t usually have chiselling function so breaking up concrete will not be suitable for it.
-But some hammer drill comes with chiselling option that can break up concrete.
+Hammer drill is perfect for light masonry, however, as it doesn’t usually have a chiseling function so breaking up concrete will not be suitable for it.
+But some hammer drill comes with chiseling option that can break up concrete.

-We have tried to cover up all necessary information about a hammer drill, hopefully, you now know the usage of hammer drill and how does the mechanism work.
-We have also shown some hammer product which you can browse through and you may get your necessary tool among them.
+We have tried to cover up all necessary information about a hammer drill, hopefully, you now know the usage of hammer drill and how does the mechanism works.
+We have also shown some hammer products which you can browse through and you may get your necessary tool among them.